 (Spoken on Guru Purnima in July 1975)

 Blessed immortal Atman.
 This is holy Sri Guru Purnima, the full moon day when the glorious rays of the spiritual moon shed themselves upon the inner lives of all people.
 May we know the grace of the Almighty on this holy Sri Guru Purnima day.
-This is also the sacred commencement of the Chaturmasya, the four months during which spiritual seekers observe intense austerity and practice inward discipline.
+This is also the sacred commencement of the Chaturmasya, the four months during which spiritual seekers observe intense austerity and practise inner discipline.

 To us humble followers of Gurudev Swami Sivanandaji Maharaj, seekers of God, devotees of the Almighty, this is an occasion which is thrice blessed.
 To us humble seekers, this is not merely an occasion of the commencement of any temporal succession of personal efforts or activities, but an eternal remembrancer of the fact of the awakening of the human soul to its universal destination.

 The great Guru that was Sri Swami Sivanandaji Maharaj comes to us as an ambassador of the Absolute.
 He has not come to us as a bodily encasement, as a personality, as a Guru in the ordinary sense.
 People cry when the Guru passes away, but he is one of those rare specimens who came to tell us that the Guru never passes away because we daily repeat in our prayers that Guru is Brahma, Vishnu and Siva—which, again, has a double meaning and significance.

 The Guru is the same as Brahma, Vishnu and Siva, or it may mean Brahma, Vishnu and Siva are the Guru.
-Both meanings apply to this famous verse: Gurur-Brahma Gurur-Vishnu Gurur-Devo Maheswara Guru-sakshat Param-Brahma tasmai Shri Gurave namah.
+Both meanings apply to this famous verse: gurur brahmā gurur viṣnuḥ gururdevo maheśvaraḥ, guruḥ sākṣāt parabrahma tasmai śrī gurave namah.
 It is Parameswara, the Supreme Lord, in His various and glorious manifestations who comes as teacher—not only to mankind but to every created being—to accelerate the process of its evolution towards Himself.

 Life is a process of evolution.
 Towards what?
-Towards that from which everything has come. Ānandādd hy eva khalv imāni bhūtani jāyante, ānandena jātāni jīvanti, ānandaṁ prayanty abhisaṁviśanti (Taitt.
-Up.
+Towards that from which everything has come. Ānandādd hy eva khalv imāni bhūtāni jāyante, ānandena jātāni jīvanti, ānandaṁ prayanty abhisaṁviśanti (T.U.
 3.6.1): From bliss Absolute we have come, in bliss Absolute are we rooted, and to bliss Absolute are we destined, so that the philosophy and culture of our land is a philosophy and culture of ananda, or bliss.
 It is not a message of pain, agony and distress.
 Pessimism is unknown to our culture.
 It is a culture of exuberant positivity of approach to God, who is the greatest of positivities.

-The great message of Christ that “the Kingdom of Heaven is within you” should be a miraculous and revolutionary teaching to all those who think in terms of the temporal and always evaluate things from the historical point of view.
+The great message of Christ that “the kingdom of heaven is within you” should be a miraculous and revolutionary teaching to all those who think in terms of the temporal and always evaluate things from the historical point of view.
 A kingdom cannot be inside anyone.
-Can you imagine a kingdom being situated within anyone?
-And, yet, a great incarnation spoke this truth to mankind: “The Kingdom of Heaven is within you.”
-Either it is a contradiction in terms or it is a super-mundane fact which the human understanding cannot fathom.
-That which is external is also the internal, is also a message of the Chhandogya Upanishad (Section VIII), which is echoed in the statement of Christ that the Kingdom of Heaven is within us.
+Can you imagine a kingdom being situated inside any person?
+And, yet, a great incarnation spoke this message to mankind: “The kingdom of heaven is within you.”
+Either it is a contradiction in terms or it is a super-mundane fact which the human understanding cannot contain.
+“That which is external is also the internal” is also a message of the Chhandogya Upanishad, which is echoed in the statement of Christ that the kingdom of heaven is within us.

 So, the practice of religion is the practice of God-consciousness, in some degree or the other.
 It is to flood our personality with something super-mundane, super-personal and super-individualistic.
-When we become religious seekers, we become non-temporal not only in our personal life but also in our social existence.
+When we become religious seekers, we become non-temporal not only in our personal life but also in our social being.
 To be a seeker of God is not easy.
-You cannot just receive initiation into a mantra from a Guru and think that you are a religious seeker.
-When you receive initiation, you are led into a new way of living and being.
+You cannot just receive initiation of a mantra from a Guru and think that you are a religious seeker.
+When you receive initiation, you are initiated into a new way of living and being.
 Your life gets transformed, and there is a complete transvaluation of values.